-Part C of the University General Regulations 2020-21 (below) explains the process for the reporting and investigation of alleged student misconduct, as well as the potential penalties that may be applied.
+Part P – Student Conduct and Disciplinary Regulations 2021-22 explains the process for the reporting and investigation of alleged student misconduct, as well as the potential penalties that may be applied.
 They also set out the means for students to appeal if they believe the decision reached is wrong or the penalty is too severe.